mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/deprecated.md

 > ^^com.mbeddr.mpsutil.langstats^^

 This language contains a concept [Counter](http://127.0.0.1:63320/node?ref=44ad0baa-db6e-4793-9250-f08ab386ec56%2Fr%3Aae5422b8-2aa2-4f57-80cb-0636bf6344ae%28com.mbeddr.mpsutil.langstats%2Fcom.mbeddr.mpsutil.langstats.structure%29%2F2745981761596927378) that can be populated by invoking the intention `Count` after creating a new instance in any model.
-It will search the current model and all imported models and will fill it with some general stats like the number of concepts, properties or number of type system rules.
+It will search the current model and all imported models and will fill it with some general stats like the number of concepts, properties, or number of type system rules.
 The formula for the lines of code (LOC) property can be found [in the editor](http://127.0.0.1:63320/node?ref=44ad0baa-db6e-4793-9250-f08ab386ec56%2Fr%3Aa9d5f5c6-b55f-4bb9-8d35-0ab16f5a6136%28com.mbeddr.mpsutil.langstats%2Fcom.mbeddr.mpsutil.langstats.editor%29%2F2745981761597143560).
 Most of the stats can be easily replicated with the [MPS console](https://www.jetbrains.com/help/mps/mps-console.html).

 ```
 Counter